Actindo-AG/Documentation/Core1Platform/UserInterface/01a_Profile.md

 - *Address*
     Enter the street and house number of the user's address.

-- *ZIP*
+- *Zip*
-    Enter the ZIP code of the user's address.
+    Enter the zip code of the user's address.

 - *City*
     Enter the city name of the user's address.